Cumulocity-IoT/cumulocity-microservice-templates/multischeduler/README.md

   //do something in tenant context;
   }
 ```
-the code is running synchronous in one thread (not parallel).
-This means that one tenant is blocking, all others too.
+the code inside is running synchronous in one thread (not in parallel).
+This means if one tenant is blocking, all others too.

-To prevent this, the microservice generates for each tenant subscription a scheduled task which uses a thread-pool, see DataSyncTaskScheduler
+To prevent this, the microservice template generates for each tenant subscription a scheduled task which uses a thread-pool, see DataSyncTaskScheduler.

 ## How to run locally: